suhoshin/suhoshin.github.io/_pages/about.md

 Previously, I was a software/machine learning engineer at [Coupang](https://www.aboutcoupang.com/) and [LINE](https://linecorp.com/en/), and received my M.S./B.S. in electrical engineering/mathematics at KAIST.

-I'm on the lookout for **postdoc opportunities** starting in fall 2026, feel free to reach out!
+I'm on the academic job market this year, feel free to reach out!